raspberrypilearning/make-crumble-sparkle-creature/en/step_8.md

-## Challenge: Follow me light sequence
+## Challenge: 'follow me' light sequence

-Can you code your Sparkle creature's eyes to flash in a sequence where one eye (Sparkle 1) turns the colour of the other eye (Sparkle 0) but the moment it does the leading eye (Sparkle 0) changes to a new colour?
+Can you make your Sparkle creature's eyes flash in a sequence where one eye (Sparkle 1) turns the colour of the other eye (Sparkle 0), but the moment Sparkle 1 changes to that colour, Sparkle 0 changes to a new colour?

-Can you code this 'follow me' sequence so that the second eye chases the first through the colours red, blue, green and pink and repeat 10 times?
+Try to code this 'follow me' sequence so that the second eye follows the first through the colours red, blue, green, and pink 10 times.

 --- no-print ---